liv-daliberti/grail-simulation/src/xgb/README.md

 - **Word2Vec** – relies on `vectorizers.Word2VecBundle`; persisted models live
   under the directory supplied via `--word2vec_model_dir`.
 - **Sentence Transformer** – handled by `vectorizers.SentenceTransformerBundle`.
-  Normalisation flags are shared with the CLI via `common.cli_args`.
+  Normalisation flags are shared with the CLI via `common.cli.args`.

 All vectorisers reuse `features.prepare_prompt_documents` to keep prompts aligned with the other baselines.